Defining direct and oblique characterization

 When introducing characters for the primary time particularly, use direct characterization to present readers important information.
 It’s less complicated to recollect certainly states facts, e.g. ‘She turned into a type woman.’
 Consider, for instance, our first advent to the person named ‘Mother’s Younger Brother’ (we’ll abbreviate ‘MYB’) in E.L.
 Doctorow’s traditional novel Ragtime (1975):

 Doctorow makes use of direct characterization to reveal MYB’s melancholic nature.
-As we study on, we study MYB is in love with a well-known refrain girl, Evelyn Nesbit.
+Hence, as we study on, we study MYB is in love with a well-known refrain girl, Evelyn Nesbit.
 Doctorow passes into oblique characterization, describing the posters of Evelyn at the wall in MYB’s bed room and his stalking of her to demonstrate the volume of his obsessive nature.

 3. Introduce characters with direct characterization applicable to arcs